Victorian clubs get ready to Roll Up

 Teenagers in Melbourne’s north, east, west and bayside regions will be the first to access Bowls Victoria’s new junior bowls program, Roll Up, after Deer Park, Hampton, Kingsbury, Ringwood, Essendon and Fitzroy Victoria all put their hand up to trial the state’s new junior participation product.

-Each week, juniors develop their playing skills and game knowledge through competition play and support coaching provided by club coaches.
+Each week, juniors develop their playing skills and game knowledge through social play and support coaching provided by club coaches.
 The competition is structured to allow kids to learn and build their confidence in lawn bowls by providing a supportive, relaxed and fun environment.

 Last year Bowls Victoria contacted all Victorian bowls clubs via their designated Club Secretary and/or Club Communications Officer to introduce the new product and asked clubs to become a Hub Club to trial the program.